-Review the existing marketing strategy 'Moonee Ponds 3039' and align the branding and marketing strategy to ensure the messaging consistently reflects the Moonee Ponds' Place Vision and precincts positioning.
+Review the existing 'Moonee Ponds Brand Style Guide' and align the branding and marketing strategy to ensure the messaging consistently reflects the Moonee Ponds' Place Vision and precincts positioning.
 This strategy will include unique narratives for each precinct.
 One key outcome of the strategy will be a distinct campaign tailored for both local residents and Melbournians.
 Ensure all marketing elements, including art, banners, landmarks, and plaza events, embody the Place Principles.